-1. Using a Web browser, go to the Inkscape website's download page for Windows.
-The site may redirect you automatically to the best download, as shown in the below graphic.
-If no appropriate choices are available, click All Platforms in the orange bar for all options for all operating systems.
+1. Using a Web browser, go to the Inkscape website's download page for Windows and select the best download for your system.
 If you are unsure if you need the 32-bit or 64-bit version, read the section about Identifying Your System Architecture first.

-- 2. Select an installation method from the available choices (exe, msi, archive) and wait for it to download.
-You should either see a window giving you the option to save the file, or a pop-up appear in your web browser with the file's name and a timer stating how long until the download is complete. - 3.
-Once the download is complete, either click on the file in the lower left corner (Chrome) or the top right corner (Edge and Firefox) of your screen to start the installation process.
-On Firefox, it's hidden behind a blue circle.
-If need be, go to your file explorer, open your downloads folder and select the file from there.
+2. Select an installation method from the available choices (exe, msi, portable) and wait for it to download.
+You should either see a window giving you the option to save the file, or a pop-up appear in your web browser with the file's name and a timer stating how long until the download is complete.

+3. Once the download is complete, either click on the file in the lower left corner of your screen to start the installation process or, if need be, go to your file explorer, open your downloads folder and select the file from there.
 It should be the first file at the top of the folder.